Therapy for relationships

 You may find yourself having emotional outbursts that you regret or keeping emotions bottled up.
-Counseling is a safe place to express your feelings, gain perspective, and learn new skills for dealing with emotions in a healthy way.
+Counseling is a safe place to express your feelings, gain perspective, and learn new skills for dealing with challenges in a healthy way.

 Sometimes relationship problems bring you to therapy but individual therapy is the best approach.
 What are some reasons?